 Where to eat in Arzon, Port-Navalo?
 Le P’tit Zeph

-This restaurant ideally located facing the port of Arzon, Port-Navalo, offers fresh products, prepared on-site and depending on the arrivals.
-One of the house specialties is blue lobster (from €17 per 100g), which comes directly from the establishment’s nursery.
-We unfortunately couldn’t test it because it remains very expensive.
-But we enjoyed what we chose.
-A very good address to eat with an unobstructed view of the port, by the way.
+This restaurant, ideally located facing the port of Arzon, Port-Navalo, offers fresh produce, prepared on-site and based on daily arrivals.
+One of the house specialties is the blue lobster (starting from 17€ per 100g), which comes directly from the establishment’s holding ponds.
+Unfortunately, we couldn’t test it because it remains very expensive.
+But we really enjoyed what we chose.
+A very good address to eat with a breathtaking view of the port, then.

-We tasted: smoked haddock shirashi (€14); sautéed scallops with pink shrimp, melting vegetables, fresh tagliatelle, and Satay sauce (€26); pan-seared cod fillet, creamy risotto with oyster mushrooms and chorizo with shellfish cream (€24); for dessert, don’t miss the house specialty if you like it, the Grand Marnier soufflé, which must be ordered at the beginning of the meal (€16).
+We tasted: smoked haddock chirashi (14€); sautéed scallops with pink shrimp, melting vegetables, fresh tagliatelle, and Satay sauce (26€); pan-fried cod fillet, creamy risotto with oyster mushrooms and chorizo with shellfish cream (24 €); for dessert, don’t miss the house specialty if you like it, the Grand Marnier soufflé, which must be ordered at the beginning of the meal (16€).

 Restaurant Le P’tit Zeph